ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Some applications offer options for rate control that can offer superior outcomes.
 Real-time and streaming video applications are able to adjust video quality to fit within a target throughput.
-For instance, an HTTP live streaming client {{?HLS=RFC8216}} can ask for lower bitrate, lower quality media segments.
+For instance, an HTTP Live Streaming client {{?HLS=RFC8216}} can ask for lower bitrate, lower quality media segments.